LeaderPortfolio

 WE-19 Program

-Fund to support small businesses affected by the COVID-19 pandemic.
+Established a $35 million fund to support small businesses affected by the COVID-19 pandemic.

-Scholarships at Tel Aviv University
+Scholarships at Tel Aviv University (TAU)

-Funding for scholarships at Tel Aviv University
+Funding of scholarships at TAU.

 Wealth Trajectory